What are Les Escales Lyriques?

 L’association Les Escales Lyriques participe à l’animation culturelle d’un territoire insulaire.
 Ses actions (formations et concerts) se prolongent au delà de la saison touristique.
 Elles concernent ainsi non seulement une population estivale mais aussi les habitants de l’Île d’Yeu, résidant à l’année sur une terre isolée du continent.

-Opera at the seaside
+Opera by the Sea

 Les Escales Lyiques, a French, non-profit musical association, founded in 2005, plays a vital role in promoting musical training on the island.
 Its activities range from vocational training, workshops, concerts and opera performances, reaching not only the summer tourist population but the inhabitants who live all year round on this small island far from the mainland.

 Jutting way out into the Atlantic, l’Île d’Yeu is a small (9km by 4km) island far off the coast of the Département of La Vendée..
 It is a 40 kilometre walk round the island.
 The jagged cliffs, coves and beaches on the south-western coast contrast with the long sandy beaches which skirt the north and eastern sides.
 The low, white-washed cottages on the narrow streets of the harbor, Port Joinville, have evocative names such as: rue du Paradis (Paradise), rue du Secret, Rue de l’Argenterie (Silverware)…

 The small paths that go from the Côte Sauvage (Wild Coast) to the Pointe des Corbeaux are best discovered by bike or on foot and will lead you to Ile d’Yeu’s main sites: la Pointe du Châtelet, the natural harbour of La Meule, the Vieux Château, la Plage des Vieilles …